top of page

 Complete Guide to IOL Power Calculation - Advanced Masterclass

-The topics discussed in Masterclass are at an advanced level !!
+The topics discussed in Masterclass are at an advanced level!

 If you have not covered the basics, you are requested to first go through the Biometry section in this website, before you take the course.

-Why different formulas behave differently
+1.1 Why different IOL power calculation formula behave differently

 What do we mean by vergence?
 Fig 1